5 Tips to Determine if an Email is Actually a Phishing Scam

 Hackers are creating more sophisticated phishing emails daily.
 With an inbox overflowing with messages, how do you determine what’s safe or not?

 At times, opening your inbox and browsing your emails can feel like you’re navigating a minefield – how can you know what’s legitimate or what might be a malicious scam?
 While email providers are fighting hard against phishing attacks, they are barely scratching the surface.
+You may be wondering, “How to know if my email was hacked?”.
 To stay protected you need to keep your eyes open and alert for anything suspicious.
-To assist you, we present 5 easy ways to take security into your own hands.
+To assist you, here are 5 easy ways to take security into your own hands.

 Double Check That ‘Familiar’ Email Address